-CYC065

-Issued patents for the CYC065 compound cover the United States, EPO and eleven other countries.
+Issued patents for the fadraciclib compound cover the United States, EPO and eleven other countries.
+Issued patents for CYC140 cover the United States, EPO and six other countries.

-Sapacitabine

 Issued patents for the sapacitabine compound expired in the United States in 2014 and elsewhere in 2012.
 Patents for the crystalline forms issued in the United States, EPO, Japan and thirteen other countries.
 These patents expire in 2022.
-It may be possible to extend the term of a patent in the United States, Europe or Japan for up to five years to the extent it covers the sapacitabine compound or its crystalline form upon regulatory approval of that compound in the United States, Europe or Japan.
-There is no assurance that we will be able to obtain any such extension.

 Separately, we own an issued United States patent with granted claims to a specified method of administration of sapacitabine, adding to the existing composition of matter patents and supporting market exclusivity out to 2030.
-We also own patents issued in the United States and in Europe which claim methods of use of sapacitabine with hypomethylating agents, including decitabine which has been tested in the SEAMLESS Phase 3 trial, and with other anticancer drugs.